-For anyone on a tighter budget, you can’t go wrong with Mark Tremonti’s MT 15 lunchbox head.
-A meticulously assembled 15-watter, the MT 15 delivers boutique-vibed distortion tones for a modest outlay, while also boasting a snappy clean channel and switchable LEDs to boot.
+For anyone on a tighter budget, you really can’t go wrong with Mark Tremonti’s PRS MT 15 lunchbox head.
+A meticulously assembled 15-watter, the MT 15 delivers boutique-vibed distortion tones for a modest outlay, all while boasting a snappy clean channel and switchable LEDs.

 Peavey’s 6505 (originally dubbed the 5150 before Eddie Van Halen parted ways with the company) has long been heralded as the contemporary metal head to beat - until now.
 Periphery mastermind and influential djent maverick Misha Mansoor partnered with Peavey to refresh the format for today’s players, and (forgive us) knocked it out of the park.